Bianchi-j/Notator/README.md

 # Notator
-Notator is an application for taking outdoor notation with a smartphone or tablet, then you can save the file to the root of your smartphone.
+Notator is an application for taking notes outdoors with a smartphone or tablet, you can modify each value at any time then you can save the file on your smartphone in csv format.
+I created this application to optimize the capture of value and the transfer of data to an external database.
+Before that I had to transcribe value by value, the data taken on paper.
+This project was made with the graphics engine unity3d.